 From moving deserts and colliding seas to charming island towns and rolling green landscapes, these stunning sights will have you itching to discover the wonders of Denmark.

-It might be a small country, but what Denmark lacks in size it more than makes up for in incredible places to explore.
+It might be a small country, but what Denmark lacks in size, it more than makes up for in beauty.

-Whether you’re an active thrill-seeker looking for a new hiking spot with jaw-dropping views, a city-breaker in search of something a little more laid-back, or a family ready for some fun-filled Scandinavian adventures, Denmark has something in store for you.
+Whether you’re an active thrill-seeker looking for a new hiking spot, a city-breaker in search of something a little more laid-back, or a family ready for some fun-filled Scandinavian adventures, Denmark has something in store for you.

 1. Man Meets the Sea, Esbjerg

-This gigantic sculpture on the southwest coast of Denmark’s Jutland peninsula was built was built for the 100th anniversary of Esbjerg’s independence as a municipality.
+This gigantic sculpture on the southwest coast of Denmark’s Jutland peninsula was built for the 100th anniversary of Esbjerg’s independence as a municipality.

-The four seated men, each a whopping nine metres tall and made of white concrete, is one of the area’s biggest tourist attractions, and has greeted fishermen and visitors to Esbjerg by sea since its unveiling on 28 October 1995.
+It’s one of the area’s biggest attractions and has greeted fishermen and visitors to Esbjerg by sea since its unveiling on 28 October 1995.
 On a clear day, the enormous monument can be seen from up to 10 kilometres away.

-It’s said that the sculptor, Svend Wiig Hansen, wanted to portray the meeting of pure, unspoilt mankind and nature.
+It’s said that the sculptor, Svend Wiig Hansen, wanted to portray the meeting of pure, unspoiled mankind and nature.

-Fly to Billund and drive for about 50 minutes
+Fly to Billund and drive for 50 minutes

 Situated on the Jutland peninsula’s east coast, the open-air old town museum, Den Gamle By, is home to centuries-old half-timbered houses.
 In stark contrast, at the iconic harbour, architecture buffs can marvel at the unique ‘Iceberg’ residential buildings.

-The ARoS art museum in Aarhus is one of the largest museums in Northern Europe, and shows global contemporary works, while the underground Viking Museum explores early local history.
+The ARoS art museum in Aarhus is one of the largest museums in Northern Europe.
+It showcases a series of global contemporary works, while the underground Viking Museum explores early local history.